 To outsell your competitors on Amazon FBA, you must understand your playing field.
-You must be able to identify your competition, including those who could, over time, match your brand or selling model in comparison.
+You must be able to identify your competition, including those who could soon match your brand or selling model in comparison.

 To start, you’ll want to find your product on whichever Amazon FBA marketplace you are selling in.
 If you are selling in multiple markets, you will perform this search in each respective location.
 Hopefully, you’ve differentiated your product and brand to such an extent that, at the very least, you are visually striking on the platform.

 Begin a basic level search in the Amazon search bar, using a broader keyword to identify your product.
 Understand that your search will yield a high number of competitors, but as you gain focus on long-tail search terms, the number of competitors will lessen.
 What is left is your target competition.

 Once you’ve narrowed in on these longer tail keywords and highly relevant ASINs, you’ll want to review the following critical points for competitor analysis:

 - Enhanced Brand Content

 A spreadsheet can help you organize all of this data to carefully analyze each metric to determine your top Amazon FBA competitors.

 As an Amazon FBA wholesale seller, sifting through the millions of products on Amazon is a huge undertaking.
 Some tools can help you streamline this process with highly effective results.